utexas-bwi/bwi_ros2/README.md

 # bwi-ros2
 ROS2 workspace for building wide intelligence project, University of Texas at Austin.
-This workspace has all the necessary packages to run BWIBOTs V2, v4, and v5.
+This workspace has all the necessary packages to run BWIBOTs v2, v4, and v5.

 ## Requirements
 - Ubuntu 22.04 or greater
 - ROS2 humble
 - serial library for ros2
 - bwi-ros2 workspace
+- Go through the Robot startup instructions from [here](https://docs.google.com/document/d/11iZ1Vx7ReAhXJNAw5c9RzdnXDH5MWIHImsS1ARvgtaM/edit?tab=t.0)

 ## Installation